Student Belonging

 Contact: APAMSA@Brown.edu

 The Asian Pacific American Medical Students Association (APAMSA) is a national organization of medical and pre-medical students committed to addressing the unique health challenges of Asian and Pacific Islander American (APIA) communities.
 The mission of APAMSA is to promote the health and well-being of APIA communities and to teach health care providers who work with these communities to understand how to care for APIA patients in a culturally sensitive manner.
-Finally, APAMSA provides an important forum for APIA medical students to meet, exchange information and experiences, and to develop personally and professionally.
-The goals of the Alpert Medical School chapter of APAMSA include fostering a sense of community among APIA students, organizing panels and lectures related to APIA advocacy and health issues, and hosting community health fairs which include HIV and hepatitis screenings.
+Finally, APAMSA provides an important forum for all medical students interested in exploring issues related to APIA communities to meet, exchange information and experiences, and develop personally and professionally.
+The goals of The Warren Alpert Medical School chapter of APAMSA include fostering a sense of community, organizing panels and lectures related to APIA advocacy and health issues, and hosting community health fairs which include HIV and hepatitis screenings.
+Students from all backgrounds are welcome to join.

 Executive Board: Melissa Andolfato MD'28, Gabriela Garcia MD'28, Natasha Kuklis MD'28, Saira Moazzam MD'28